Instagram Now Lets You Control Your Bully's Comments

 Instagram Head Adam Mosseri Discusses App's New Features Meant To Fight Bullying

-"I had like Coke bottle Corbusier glasses at 5 years old that made my eyes as big as ... lemons.
+"I had like Coke-bottle Corbusier glasses at 5 years old that made my eyes as big as ... lemons.
 I had a haircut that made me look like Harry Potter long before Harry Potter existed or was cool," said Mosseri.
 "It was not a good look.
 I was made fun of a lot.
 I probably would have been made fun of on Instagram."

 Instagram began publicly testing Restrict over the summer, offering the feature to a small percentage of English-speaking users.
 During the test period, Instagram found that Restrict significantly reduced the number of unwanted interactions and experiences of bullying.
-For the most part, users restricted people that they also knew outside of the platform.
+For the most part, users restricted people whom they also knew outside the platform.

-Based on these findings, Instagram decided to roll the feature out to all users globally.
+Based on these findings, Instagram decided to roll out the feature to all users globally.

-Fifty-nine percent of U.S. teens have been bullied or harassed online, according to a 2018 survey by the Pew Research Center.
+Fifty-nine percent of American teens have been bullied or harassed online, according to a 2018 survey by the Pew Research Center.
 Instagram is one of the most popular social media networks among teenagers and a likely place for teens to be bullied.

-In a recent study, conducted by the investment bank Piper Jaffray, Instagram was the second most popular social media platform among teenagers.
-Thirty-five percent of teens surveyed said that Instagram was their favorite social media platform, compared to 41% who preferred Snapchat.
+In a recent study, conducted by the investment bank Piper Jaffray, Instagram is the second most popular social media platform among teenagers.
+Thirty-five percent of teens surveyed said that Instagram was their favorite social media platform, compared with 41% who preferred Snapchat.

-But another study by Piper Jaffray in 2018 found that Instagram had a slight lead over Snapchat in terms of daily usage.
-It found that 85% of teens said they used Instagram at least once a month, while 84% said they used Snapchat at least once a month.
+But another study by Piper Jaffray, in 2018, found that Instagram had a slight lead over Snapchat in terms of daily usage.
+It found that 85% of teens surveyed said they used Instagram at least once a month, while 84% said they used Snapchat at least once a month.

 Instagram has been criticized as providing a unique set of tools that enable bullying.
 It's easy to set up anonymous profiles that can then be used to troll others.
 The scale of the platform allows hurtful comments or harassing posts to go viral.
-And while parents and teachers may be able to observe and stop bullying that happens face to face, online bullying is often hidden.
+And while parents and teachers may be able to observe and stop bullying that happens face-to-face, online bullying is often hidden.

-In addition to Restrict, Instagram has taken other steps to prevent bullying and to make the platform a safer and more welcoming place.
+In addition to Restrict, Instagram has taken other steps to prevent bullying and make the platform a safer and more welcoming place.

 It has banned content that shows self-harm and has made an effort to provide resources for people actively searching for that content.
 There are new restrictions on posts related to diet products and cosmetic surgery.